johnridesabike/acutis/docs/manual.md

 ## Introduction to pattern matching

-The `match` and `map` statements are the core of Acutis' powers.
+The `match` and `map` expressions are the core of Acutis' powers.
 They use pattern matching to conditionally output sections of a template.

 Pattern matching in Acutis combines object destructuring with equality checking.
-If you're used to destructuring objects and using the `switch` statement in JavaScript, then this may seem like a natural progression from that.
+If you're used to destructuring objects and using the `switch` expression in JavaScript, then this may seem like a natural progression from that.

 Consider this pattern: